Amalfi Coast Yacht Charter

 However, starting in Salerno presents a different strategic approach.
 Located on the southern side of the coastline, it allows immediate access to Amalfi, Positano and the quieter sections of the coast, often avoiding the initial congestion around Naples and Capri.

 The choice between Naples and Salerno directly influences the rhythm of an Amalfi Coast yacht charter.
-Beginning in Naples typically involves approaching the coastline from the north, with Capri as an early highlight, while starting in Salerno allows for a more progressive discovery of the coast from south to north.
+Beginning in Naples typically means approaching the coastline from the north, with Capri as an early highlight, whereas starting in Salerno allows for a more gradual discovery of the coast from south to north.

 Both options offer distinct advantages, and the optimal choice depends on the yacht, berth availability and the desired pacing of the itinerary.

-Thanks to the relatively compact geography of the region, an Amalfi Coast yacht charter allows all key destinations to be integrated efficiently, regardless of the starting point — provided the itinerary is structured correctly from the outset.
+Thanks to the region's relatively compact geography, an Amalfi Coast yacht charter allows all key destinations to be integrated efficiently, regardless of the starting point — provided the itinerary is structured correctly from the outset.

 How to Book Your Amalfi Coast Yacht Charter